Skip to Content

 BONUS: Take On A Challenge

-Consider this section more of a collection of prompt ideas.
+Consider this section more of a collection of journaling prompt ideas.
 This is a fun way to keep you accountable with your new art journal practice.
 Challenge yourself to see how many daily prompts you can complete.
-Here are a few great places to find challenges.
+Here are a few great places to find challenges and digital download ideas.

 Pinterest: This one is great for beginning your art journal.
 This challenge is fun because it mixes up prompts with different rules to follow on certain days (like using something from the dollar store).